Travel from the busy Italian capital to the surreal canal city. Learn how to take the train from Rome to Venice.

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.

 The top of the line AV trains are Frecciarossa, and these train cars are all equipped with air-conditioning and power outlets in your seat for your convenience.
 There are both 1st-class and 2nd-class cars.
 First class passengers get a free drink and a choice of newspaper.
 A cafe car is available to all passengers.

 Direct Trains from Rome to Venice

-The high-speed AV trains stop in Florence and Bologna en route to Venice, but you won't need to change trains.
+The high-speed AV trains stop in Florence and Bologna en route to Venice, but you will not need to change trains.
 Some routes do require train changes, however, so be sure to check your ticket details carefully.
-Italo trains make more stops along the way, but—again—you're not required to change trains on most of these trips.
+Italo trains make more stops along the way, but, you're not required to change trains on most of these trips.

 Rome and Venice Train Stations

 Rome's Termini is the city's largest station, and also a major transportation hub within Rome.
 Many bus lines stop right outside the station, and there is also a Metro station inside Termini.